 Will my conduct case affect my academic record?

 If you are found responsible for violating a policy, and if you are removed from the College (suspended, indefinitely suspended, or permanently dismissed), a notation will be placed on your transcript during the dismissal time period.
 Once your status is restored to good standing, we will remove the notation.
 For sanctions less than separation, your transcript is not affected.
-For permanent dismissals, the notation will indefinitely remain on your transcript.
+For permanent dismissals, the notation will remain on your transcript permanently.

 Please feel free to contact us with specific questions about your record by calling 757-221-2509.